-Mom also made her famous “nanner puddin’ ‘out no nanners” which translated to English means “banana pudding without any bananas”.
+Mom also made her famous “nanner puddin’ ‘out no nanners” which translated in English means “banana pudding without any bananas”.
 My sister, Karen, gave it the “family name” years ago and it stuck.

 Christmas is quiet now.
 Our family is not so large and my mom only has one brother left.
 We see him and his family often but not usually at Christmas.
 Our holiday celebrations are small and generally don’t involve a lot of cooking.
 But if you ask me my favorite Christmas food — I still pick meatloaf.